 - It comes with powerful tagging and segmentation features that you get with a paid plan, which starts at $9 per month.
 For example, you could exclude people who already signed up for your upcoming retreat when you send out a last-minute discount promo to everyone else.
 AND this is really easy to set up, too.

 - Their customer service team is super helpful.

 - Finally, emails are delivered reliably (what you would expect but don’t always get elsewhere).

 Sign up with your chosen email marketing provider and set it up.
 If you want to go with ConvertKit, check out this article: how to get started with ConvertKit.
-If you want to get started with Mailchimp, check out their tutorials here.
-I also have a great video training in my membership site the Blissful Biz Hive.

 Step 3 – Create an opt-in form for your website